-A common requirement we hear about when speaking to businesspeople who are kicking off a CRM evaluation is “dashboards.”
+A common requirement we hear from businesspeople kicking off a CRM evaluation is ‘dashboards.’

 While business requirements should drive the design of dashboard elements, people often seek dashboard examples for inspiration.

-Before diving into specific examples, it’s worth briefly discussing why dashboards are helpful and their purpose to a particular business.
+Before diving into specific examples, it’s worth briefly discussing why dashboards are helpful and what their purpose is for a particular business.

-CRM dashboards serve the purpose, providing users, managers, or administrators with a quick overview of data related to a particular job function or department.
+CRM dashboards provide users, managers, or administrators with a quick overview of data for a specific job function or department.

 Dashboards let you see the state of your business at a glance, turning hours of analysis into minutes of decision-making.